 In Scotland, Ministers are required under section 29 of the Inquiries into Fatal Accidents and Sudden Deaths (Scotland) Act 2016 to report on fatalities.
 Fatal Accident Inquiries (FAIs) are the legal mechanism through which deaths in the workplace are investigated.
-FAIs are mandatory for deaths occurring in the workplace, as well as those in custody, or in circumstances deemed to be Significantly, the Government has proposed amending in the public interest, and are usually held in the sheriff court.
+FAIs are mandatory for deaths occurring in the workplace, as well as those in custody, or in circumstances deemed to be in the public interest, and are usually held in the sheriff court.
 The outcome of all FAIs since 1999 are publicly available and can be accessed online via the Scottish Courts and Tribunals Service.